neasair/website/README.md

 ```

 This will start a web server on http://localhost:1313, which you
-can open using your web browser.
+can open using your web browser (eg Firefox, Chrome, etc).